Niño Martin Eday

 Niño Martin Eday (born 13 April 1993), is a Filipino mountain biker.
 He was born in, and grew up in, Iloilo City, Philippines.
 He is specialising in Four-Cross (4X), Enduro and Downhill mountain bike racing and also a former member of the BMX National Team in the Philippines.
 He began riding BMX at the age of 5 and started mountain biking at the age of 15.
-Recently, he won the title of the UCI-DHI National Champion for Men’s Elite Category finishing with a record time of "2:34:785" from the 2019 UCI Philippine MTB National Championships race in Rizal, Philippines.
+He recently won the title of the UCI-DHI National Champion for Men’s Elite Category finishing with a record time of "2:34:785" from the 2019 UCI Philippine MTB National Championships race in Rizal, Philippines.

-Now he is currently a brand ambassador of Commencal Philippines.